TheoGuyard/BnP-BinPacking/README.md

 * `typedef.jl` : Type definition used in the algorithm
 * `mip.jl` : Mixed Integer Programming formulation to solve the problem with Gurobi

-For more information on the implementation, see the comments directly on the code or take a look at the **[technical report](tex/report.pdf)** 😁.
+For more information about the implementation, see the comments directly on the code or take a look at the **[technical report](tex/report.pdf)** 😁.